 Humanity has come a long way from its prehistoric hunter-gatherer mode of life.
 Current urban living is dominated by high-tech gadgetry, instant communication, and access to an almost infinite flow of information.
-Successive integration of human communities has led to the progress of human society from tribes, to villages, to cities and nation states, even to major civilizations spreading across vast regions of the Planet and is now on the verge of becoming an integrated global entity.
+Successive integration of human communities has led to the progress of human society from tribes to villages, to cities and nation states, even to major civilizations spreading across vast regions of the Planet and is now on the verge of becoming an integrated global entity.1

-The evolution of scientific thought
+Evolution of scientific thought

-Parallel with human cognitive and social development scientific, ideological, and philosophical thought of the human species has evolved over the centuries.
-Scientific theories have been modified, and in some cases discarded and replaced by new theories and scientific perspectives.
+Parallel with human cognitive and social development scientific, ideological, and philosophical thought of the human species has evolved over the centuries.23 Scientific theories have been modified, and in some cases discarded and replaced by new theories and scientific perspectives.

 The earliest scientific enquiries dealt with the dynamic states of material substances and introduced the concepts of speed, mass, and force.
-Newton's laws of mechanics, formulated towards the end of the seventeenth century described the relationship between these parameters.
-While Newton's laws apply to all objects whether terrestrial or extraterrestrial, exceptions to these laws were found in masses travelling with velocities comparable to that of the speed of light.
+Newton's laws of mechanics, formulated towards the end of the seventeenth century